Industrial Machinery Manufacturing | Autodesk

 Examples of industrial machinery include:

-The different types of manufacturing equipment can be categorised by industry, process, size or method of operation:
+The different types of manufacturing equipment can be categorized by industry, process, size, or method of operation: